 As the investor buys more shares, and the dividends increase over time, this income will grow to the point where the investor can live off the dividends which the portfolio spits out each year.

 Okay, enough intro.
-I’ve boiled Peter’s philosophy down to 10 steps.
-That seems like a lot, but don’t worry, it’s easy to understand.
+I’ve boiled Peter’s philosophy down to 10 simple steps.

 You’ve heard this before, it’s called saving money.
 And it’s a huge fundamental pillar in building wealth over time.

 Saving is like eating your vegetables.
 It’s easy to shrug off saving as boring and uninspiring.
 But it’s very important.
 No matter our income level, we need to focus on saving at least some of our income.